LanaCreegan/Recipe-Blog-PP4/README.md

     * [Code](#Code)

 ## UX
-Recipe Blog is a simple and user intuitive website for users to share their recipes with others and discover recipes by other users.
+Easy Bites is a simple and user intuitive website for users to share their recipes with others and discover recipes by other users.
+Once logged in, users can create, view, update and delete their recipes, as well as like them.

 ### User Stories
 User Account: